 The four rules listed below will help you deliver content that overcomes these new challenges of customer engagement:

 Keep It Bite-sized – As far as possible, keep each piece of sales content brief.
 There are a few exceptions that we will discuss later but in general, if a piece of content can be consumed in 30 to 90 seconds then the audience is likely to view it right away and share it with others.

-Focus on Wow! - It is sad but true that most audiences hate reading.
+Focus on Wow! – It is sad but true that most audiences hate reading.
 Focus on communicating your message with crisp infographics, illustrative photos, clear animations and short videos with the use of an online video editor.
 Even a unique logo you can create with a logo maker can leave a greater impression than plain text.

 Engage on Mobile – 80% of your audience views your content on mobile devices.
 Make sure that it is easy to view, binge on and then share all via mobile devices.